Skip to main content

 Note that some table settings will only apply if the table does not already have that attribute.
 For example, if your table has a width attribute in a topic, the width setting in the layout editor is ignored.

 For PDF outputs, use the PDF layout to set the default styling for tables.
 There are 5 Tabstyle categories to choose from, and each of those has General settings for styling the table body.
-(To learn about the different Tabstyle categories, see Apply a Table Style).
+(To learn about the different Tabstyle categories, see Apply a Table Style (PDF)).

 PDF Layout.
 Tables settings have categories for 5 Tabstyles.
 In each tabstyle, there is a General section, a Header section, a Footer section and a Footnotes section.